SheepTester/longer-tweets/_posts/2026-07-26-personal-projects.md

 As for people learning to code, what would I recommend?

 - If you haven't settled on CS yet, then don't do CS.
 I feel like software engineering has never been a role deserving of respect.
-It may pay well—too well—but the industries it works in have always been questionable at best: data brokering, recommendation algorithms, defense, and data centers.[^my-job] If you started CS now, you'd end up biting the apple of vibe coding and be trapped in a career that's being eaten away by AI.
+It may pay well—too well—but the industries it works in have often been questionable at best: data brokering, recommendation algorithms, defense, and data centers.[^my-job] If you started CS now, you'd end up biting the apple of vibe coding and be trapped in a career that's being eaten away by AI.

   <!-- If you enjoy coding, you don't need a CS degree nor a SWE job. -->

 - If you're already committed to CS but can't find a job, then focus on networking.
-Blindly mass-applying [hasn't worked in years][sankey], and with extensions like Simplify and AI-generated resumes, companies are experiencing a deluge of questionable quality candidates that mask you in the haystack.
+Blindly mass-applying [hasn't worked in years][sankey], and with AI-generated resumes and extensions like Simplify, companies are experiencing a deluge of questionable quality candidates that obscure you in the haystack.

   University is essentially an overpriced networking experience, so use that time to befriend soon-to-be alumni, and hopefully they can drag you into a job.
 Or, if you're from the Bay Area, your parents are probably in tech and know people who have founded startups that could take you in.